-In a Commonwealth supported place (CSP), the Australian Government pays some of your fees and you pay the rest, this is called your 'student contribution amount'.
+If you are enrolled in a Commonwealth supported place (CSP), the Australian Government pays some of your fees and you pay the remaining portion, this is called your 'student contribution amount'.

 How much will I pay for my course?

 Each unit of study is classified into a student contribution band, depending on the study area of the unit (this may be different from the study area of your course).
 The amount you pay for your unit of study is usually the maximum allowed by the Government for that band.

 New student contribution band and ranges from 1 January 2022

 |New student contribution bands and ranges in 2022|